Constraining models for the origin of ultra-high-energy cosmic rays with a novel combined analysis of arrival directions, spectrum, and composition data measured at the Pierre Auger Observatory: Discussion and conclusion

-According to the results of this work, the $\gamma$-AGN model which exhibits a test statistic of TS$_\text{ADs-only}^{\gamma\mathrm{-AGN}}=17.9$ in the arrival direction correlation analysis~\cite{the_pierre_auger_collaboration_p_abreu_arrival_2022} does not agree with the energy-dependent arrival directions.
-This is mostly due to the strong contribution of the faraway blazar Markarian 421 which is not found in the data.
-Nevertheless, as described above, the nearby AGN Centaurus A, which is also part of the jetted AGN catalog, does agree well with the data.
-The $\gamma$-AGN model also does reproduce the energy spectrum adequately, mostly due to the overproduction of secondaries at energies of 5\,EeV to 10\,EeV owing to the strong source evolution considered, something which should also affect other potential scenarios associated with high-luminosity AGNs.
-Note also that the $\gamma$-ray emission, which tends to favor the narrowly beamed jetted blazars pointing towards Earth, may not be an optimal tracer of UHECR emission for which the beaming is expected to be much broader due to deflections by cosmic magnetic fields~\cite{murase_blazars_2012}.
+According to the results of this work, the $\gamma$-AGN model, which exhibits a test statistic of TS$_\text{ADs-only}^{\gamma\mathrm{-AGN}}=17.9$ in the arrival direction correlation analysis~\cite{the_pierre_auger_collaboration_p_abreu_arrival_2022}, does not agree with the energy-dependent arrival directions.
+This is mostly due to the strong contribution of the faraway blazar Markarian 421 due to its large UHECR flux weight, calculated from the $\gamma$-ray flux in the model.
+From this, it can be concluded that the $\gamma$-ray emission, which tends to favor the narrowly beamed jetted blazars pointing towards Earth, may not be an optimal tracer of UHECR emission for which the beaming is expected to be much broader due to deflections by cosmic magnetic fields~\cite{murase_blazars_2012}.
+The $\gamma$-AGN model also does not describe the energy spectrum adequately, mostly due to the overproduction of secondaries at energies of 5\,EeV to 10\,EeV owing to the strong source evolution considered, something which should also affect other potential scenarios associated with high-luminosity AGNs.
+Nevertheless, as described above, a model based solely on the nearby AGN Centaurus A, which is also part of the jetted AGN catalog, does reproduce the data well.

 Future directions for the present analysis could be the inclusion of deflections by the regular part of the magnetic field of the Galaxy as described above.
 Also, other source catalogs with different flux weighting, as well as an extension of the analysis to lower energies, where other populations of sources may also contribute, could be investigated.
 Additionally, the analysis will profit from the on-going upgrade of the Pierre Auger Observatory, AugerPrime~\cite{the_pierre_auger_collaboration_a_aab_pierre_2016}, which will enhance the sensitivity of the surface detector to the masses of individual cosmic rays, allowing for better predictions of their rigidities and possible magnetic field deflections.